 Prepare: plan for the virtual exchange.

-1. Introduce the activity to students.
+- Introduce the activity to students.
 You might say: “Remember when we used Novel Effect to listen to a story with music and other sound effects?
 How did the soundscape add to the storytelling experience?
 What did you like about it?
-Now, our class is going to participate in a challenge: creating and performing a special soundscape for our partner class!
+Now, our class is going to participate in a challenge: creating and performing a special soundscape for another class!
 First, we’ll pick a story, then come up with sound effects that would make the story even better!”

 If students want to explore free digital resources to create their soundscapes, please check out these easy-to-use sites that do not require logins:

 - Finish preparing for your live virtual exchange by assigning students to perform or play the different sound effects as you read the book to your partner class.

 If an asynchronous exchange is preferable, you can use video-recording software such as Flip or iMovie to create a video that can be shared with your partner class.